pumasecurity/nymeria/docs/docs/aws.md

 ## Next Steps

 !!! success "AWS Workload Identity"
     With this configuration, we have successfully killed the AWS long-lived access keys.
-The Nymeria virtual machine is now using the native identity token (JWT)to assume the AWS IAM Role and access the AWS S3 API.
+The Nymeria virtual machine is now using its native identity token (JWT) to assume the AWS IAM Role and access the AWS S3 API.

 Next, move on to the [Google Workload Identity Federation](./gcp.md) section to learn how to authenticate the Nymeria virtual machine using AWS Identity Federation.